clickjaw/Reinforcment_Week_Tuesday/Functions/functions.md

 - Question 1
     What is a function in JS?
+    A function is a series of methods and statements to provide a general template for an end result.

 - Question 2
 In your own words, why do we use functions in Javascript?
+    we use functions to set a template for a process and result and then call it when needed.

 - Question 3
 In your own words, when should we use a function?
+We should use a function whenever we don't want to repeat unnecessary steps in coding.

 - Question 4
  What is a higher order function in Javascript? (requires research on your own ;))